How to format Date & Time labels and axes for Datylon Line, Area and Scatter charts

 This means that all the data from Date column will be perceived as text.
 To change that select the Date & time type.

 Now data points are dispersed according to data.
 If we want to place ticks at the start of every month we should set Min Date to "2020-01-01 00:00:00", turn on Major ticks and grid and Custom ticks amount, set Ticks Interval to "1 month" and set Starting Tick to "2020-01-01 00:00:00".
 To apply full name of the month for X Axis labels set Time Format to "%B" (the list of available options can be seen above in the current article).

 If we use a dataset with date & time values that couldn't be recognized automatically by Datylon, changes have to be made in the Formatting:

 Formatting > Date (column with date & time values) > Date & Time > Date Format > Custom > %H - %M %d %b %y (for the current example)

 After that data would be in a format that is recognisable by Datylon.
-One can proceed to styling as above.
+One can proceed to styling as shown above.